Mentor Research Institute

 15. What is the importance of Leverage in contract negotiation?

-IMHPA concluded that MODA did NOT negotiate the contract with IMPHA in good faith and fair dealing.
-The contract is faulty, misleading, ill-defined, and deceptive.
-MODA was caught deceiving the contract negotiator and IMHPA repeatedly.
-MRI was told by MODA contract liaison that as many as 128 group practice in several states signed the MODA contract.
-MODA told MRI that they asked questions that no other group practice asked.
+During a conversation with the Moda contract liaison, the MODA liaison presenting the contract had little understanding of measurement and value-based contract terminology and definitions.
+Subsequent evaluation revealed the contract was probably to almost almost certainly faulty, misleading, ill-defined, and deceptive.
+During contract negotiation, MODA misled and deceiving the contract negotiator and IMHPA several times.
+MRI was told by a MODA contract liaison that as many as 128 group practice in several states signed the MODA contract.
+MODA employees told MRI and IMHPA representatives that they asked questions that no other group practice asked.

-MRI came to the following conclusions based on collaboration efforts with MODA since 2015.
+MRI came to the following conclusions after collaboration efforts with MODA since 2015.

 • IMHPA concludes that provider practices were not engaged in good faith and transparent conversation with MODA that otherwise could have resulted in other providers declining to sign their contract.

-• IMHPA and MRI worked with an auditor to evaluate the contract.
-Their conclusion, based on the contract proposal, was that the MODA contract has a probable to almost certain severe to catastrophic impact on public health and provider practices.
+• IMHPA and MRI worked with an auditor to help MRIevaluate the contract.
+A “risk-impacting objectives” (RIO) and a “risk control matrix” (RCM) analysis was used.
+The auditor did not offer an opinion but did educate MRI.
+Based on this analysis, unless something changed, MRI concluded the MODA contract has a probable to almost certain risk of severe to catastrophic impact on public health and provider practices.

-• The MODA contract has no significant value to provider practices and the public.
-There is a high financial and moral risk to providers if they participate in the MODA contract.
+• The MODA contract has no significant value to over the relative to the downside risk to provider practices and the public.
+The MODA contract was deemed experiment with no guardrails such as shared values, objectives, controls, and key indicators of success.
+There is a high financial and moral risk of injury to providers if they participate in the MODA contract as is.

 • Mentor Research identified 281 requirements and challenges that provider practices must understand if they wish to support or participate in value-based treatment.
-To do otherwise would be with almost certain peril.
+These requirement could be viewed as opportunities if Moda adopted a collaborative approach.

-• The MODA contract systematically turns a blind eye to these requirement and challenges (e.g., shared values, objective, controls, test scripts, and leading performance indicators).
+• The MODA contract negotiation systematically turns a blind eye to the requirements and challenges of value-based payments (VBP) (e.g., shared values, objective, controls, test scripts, and leading performance indicators).
 The contract is best defined as a contract of adhesion (i.e., take it or leave it).
-Healthplan X is currently unwilling to discuss 281 issues that are critical to public health, amending their contract language to reflect good faith and fair dealing.
-By ignoring these issues, MODA retains the control and power over provider practices who have no choice but to walk away from the contract.
-Walking away would mean they will need to accept failure, the financial loss, and loss of credibility with their providers - a bind double.
+MODA is currently unwilling to discuss 281 issues that are important to public health, or to amend their contract language to reflect good faith and fair dealing. forty two of these are critical.
+By ignoring these issues, MODA retains control and power over provider practices which have no choice but to comply or walk away from the contract.
+Walking away would mean they will need to accept failure, the financial loss, and loss of credibility with their clinicians.

-• The MODA contract is an Value-Based Payment Contract that has insignificant value to provider practices, or values that are hidden.
-The incentive are trivial compared to the investment of resources.
-Rather than invest in provider practices, MODA is assuming governance and administrative control of the contract, a contract that is a “take it or leave it” contract.
-The power difference between MODA is disparate and obvious.
+The MODA contract is a value-based payment contract that has insignificant value to provider practices.
+The “incentive” is trivial compared to the investment of resources.
+Rather than invest in provider practices, MODA seems to be assuming governance and administrative control of the contract.
+The power difference between MODA and Providers is disparate and obvious.

 • The MODA contract is a risk-share for which an incentive will be paid to providers if MODA limits the growth in their expenditures on Healthcare services to no more that 5%.
-Providers have no influence on how much MODA spends.
-This is referred to as a “false profit” leader.
-There are no risk-adjustment for subpopulation because there is benefit in conflating routine care with with urgent care and care for serious an persistent mental and behavioral health problems.
+It was learned by repeatedly inquiry that Provider practices have no influence over MODA’s expenditures.
+There are no risk-adjustment provisions for subpopulations because there is benefit to MODA by conflating routine care with urgent care and care for serious and persistent mental and behavioral health problems.

-• The State of Oregon has passed legislation to create a research pressuring Healthplans to move from fee-for-service to value-based payment starting in 2021 and by 2024.
-The State also has proposed legislation that would initiate a research initiative that would create a value-based program that can be adopted by private practice groups; MRI questions CCO values and objective (i.e., profit).
+• The State of Oregon has passed legislation to create a research pressure on Healthplans to move from fee-for-service to value-based payment starting in 2021.
+The State also has proposed legislation that would initiate a research initiative which could create a value-based program that can be adopted by private practice groups.
+MRI questions CCO values and objectives.
 Only one CCO in Oregon is a non-profit.
-Fifteen others CCOs are not.
+Fifteen other CCOs are not.

-• The MODA contract is not aligned with important Federal, State, Industry or thought leader guidance.
-In fact, the Moda has turned a bling eye to that guidance.
-Provider practices who sign the behavioral health incentive contract have agreed to incentives for which have probable to almost certain risk of failure.
+• The MODA BHIP contract is not aligned with important Federal, State, Industry or thought leader guidance.
+MODA behavior thus far has turned a blind eye to that guidance and IMHPA efforts to bring this to the attention.
+Provider practices which sign the behavioral health incentive contract have agreed to incentives which have probable to almost certain risk of failure.

-• MODA is avoiding and refusing to have conversations which are necessary to establish shared values, objectives, controls, tests script, or key leading indicators that are standard business practices that are necessary to ensure success to all provider practices and the Healthplan.
-These are standard operational support tools used in business operations.
+• MODA has avoided and refused to have the conversations necessary to establish shared values, objectives, controls, tests scripts, or key leading indicators, standard business practices necessary to support success for provider practices and Healthplans.
+Those standard operational supports are well established in healthcare business operations.

-• MODA contracting behavior is an exemplar of why value-based payment contracts for behavioral and mental health have not been successfully implemented in Oregon or nationally.
+• MODA’s BHIP contracting behavior is an example of why value-based payment contracts for behavioral and mental health services have not been successfully implemented in Oregon or nationally.

 Key words: Supervisor education, Ethics, COVID Office Air Treatment, Mental Health, Psychotherapy, Counseling, Patient Reported Outcome Measures,